survivejs/webpack-book/manuscript/optimizing/07_performance.md

 * Disable the portions of the application you don't need during development.
 It can be a valid idea to compile only a small portion you are working on as then you have less to bundle.
 * Push bundles that change less to **Dynamically Loaded Libraries** (DLL) to avoid unnecessary processing.
 It's one more thing to worry about, but can lead to speed increases as there is less to bundle.
 The [official webpack example](https://github.com/webpack/webpack/tree/master/examples/dll-user) gets to the point while [Rob Knight's blog post](https://robertknight.github.io/posts/webpack-dll-plugins/) explains the idea further.

-### Loader and Plugin Specific Optimizations
+### Plugin Specific Optimizations

-There are a series of loader and plugin specific optimizations to consider:
+There are a series of plugin specific optimizations to consider:

+* Utilize caching through plugins like [hard-source-webpack-plugin](https://www.npmjs.com/package/hard-source-webpack-plugin) to avoid unnecessary work.
+* Use equivalent, but lighter alternatives, of plugins and loaders during development.
+Replacing `HtmlWebpackPlugin` with a [HtmlPlugin](https://gist.github.com/bebraw/5bd5ebbb2a06936e052886f5eb1e6874) that does far less is one direction.
+* Consider using parallel variants of plugins if they are available. [webpack-uglify-parallel](https://www.npmjs.com/package/webpack-uglify-parallel) is one example.

+### Loader Specific Optimizations

+Loaders have their own optimizations as well:

 * Perform less processing by skipping loaders during development.
 Especially if you are using a modern browser, you can skip using *babel-loader* or equivalent altogether.
 * Use either `include` or `exclude` with JavaScript specific loaders.
 Webpack traverses *node_modules* by default and executes *babel-loader* over the files unless it has been configured correctly.
-* Utilize caching through plugins like [hard-source-webpack-plugin](https://www.npmjs.com/package/hard-source-webpack-plugin) to avoid unnecessary work.
-The caching idea applies to loaders as well.
-For example, you can enable cache on *babel-loader*.
-* Use equivalent, but lighter alternatives, of plugins and loaders during development.
-Replacing `HtmlWebpackPlugin` with a [HtmlPlugin](https://gist.github.com/bebraw/5bd5ebbb2a06936e052886f5eb1e6874) that does far less is one direction.
-* Consider using parallel variants of plugins if they are available. [webpack-uglify-parallel](https://www.npmjs.com/package/webpack-uglify-parallel) is one example.
 * Cache the results of expensive loaders (e.g. image manipulation) to the disk using the [cache-loader](https://www.npmjs.com/package/cache-loader).
+* Parallelize the execution of expensive loaders using [thread-loader](https://www.npmjs.com/package/thread-loader).
+Given workers come with an overhead in Node, using *thread-loader* is worth it only if the parallelized operation is heavy.

 ## Optimizing Rebundling Speed During Development